Extending the Benefits of Parallel Elasticity across Multiple Actuation Tasks: A Geometric and Optimization-Based Approach: Methods: a parallel stiffness and preload design framework

 In our formulation, a parallel spring is beneficial if it reduces (\ref{eq:GeneralQuadratic}) compared to the configuration without a spring, which is equivalent to evaluating (\ref{eq:GeneralQuadratic}) with stiffness and preload equal to zero, $f_0(0) = c$.
 Thus, a combination of stiffness and preload is beneficial if it satisfies the inequality

 This inequality describes the $c$-sublevel set of a convex quadratic function, which is equivalent to the ellipse

-where the point $\bs{x}_c = -\bs{Q}^{-1}\bs{q}$ is its center and $\bs{P} = \bs{Q}^{-1}(\bs{q}^T\bs{Q}^{-1}\bs{q})$ defines its semi-axes.
+where the point $\bs{x}_c = -\bs{Q}^{-1}\bs{q}$ is the ellipse center and $\bs{P} = \bs{Q}^{-1}(\bs{q}^T\bs{Q}^{-1}\bs{q})$ the ellipse semiaxes \cite{boyd_convex_2004}.
 This ellipse in the stiffness and preload plane is unique for a given load kinematics and kinetics trajectory, \ie, a given actuation task.
 Thus, a parallel spring is beneficial for an arbitrary set of tasks if it belongs to the intersection of their corresponding ellipses.
-This intersection has two properties: \begin{enumerate} {\alph{enumi}} \item The intersection of an arbitrary set of tasks has at least one common point, $\bs{x} = 0$, which describes the trivial case without a parallel spring. \item When the objective is to minimize RMS motor torque, the ellipses are independent of the electrical motor parameters (as seen from the definition of $\bs{Q}_t$, $\bs{q}_t$, and $c_t$).
+This intersection has two properties: \begin{enumerate} {\alph{enumi}} \item The intersection of an arbitrary set of tasks has at least one common point, $\bs{x} = 0$, which describes the trivial case without a parallel spring. \item When the objective is to minimize RMS motor torque, the ellipses are independent of the electrical motor parameters (as seen from the definition of $\bs{Q}_r$, $\bs{q}_r$, and $c_r$).
 Thus, designers can find regions in the stiffness and preload plane that are agnostic to the selection of motor electrical properties (\eg, torque and motor constants). \end{enumerate}